LaGrange County, Indiana: Education

 Prairie Heights High School, just off U.S. Route 20 near the Steuben County line.

 The county has three public school districts.

 Public schools

 The Lakeland School Corporation serve the central part of the county.
 The system includes Lakeland Primary: Grades (K–2), Lakeland Intermediate: grades (3–6), and Lakeland Jr/Sr High: grades (7–12).

 The Prairie Heights School Corporation serves the east side of the county and parts of Steuben County.
-The mascot of Prairie Heights School is a black panther.
+The mascot of Prairie Heights Senior High School is a black panther.

 The Westview School Corporation serves the west portion of the county.
-This system consists of Meadowview Elementary, Shipshewana-Scott Elementary, Topeka Elementary (all K–4); Westview Elementary (5–6); and Westview Jr-Sr High School (7–12).
+This system consists of Meadowview Elementary, Shipshewana-Scott Elementary, Topeka Elementary (all K–4); Westview Elementary (5–6); and Westview Junior-Senior High School (7–12).

 Private schools

 Several Amish schools are located across the county.

 Public library

 LaGrange County is served by the LaGrange County Public Library, with branches in LaGrange, Shipshewana, and Topeka.